 An internationally-known author, broadcaster, editor and literary critic, Ellah Wakatama Allfrey ’88 grew up in Zimbabwe and now lives in England and has become renowned especially for her work in Anglophone African literature.

-Allfrey is former deputy editor of Granta magazine and editor-at-large for Granta and Portobello Books.
+Allfrey is an editor-at-large for Canongate, and former deputy editor of Granta magazine and editor-at-large for Granta and Portobello Books.
 She has previously served as an editor for Jonathan Cape/Random House and Penguin Press.
 She currently sits on the selection panel for the Rockefeller Foundation’s Bellagio Fellowship and as a judge for the 2016 Dublin International Literary Award.
 Allfrey has served as a judge for prestigious literary awards such as the Man Booker Prize, the David Cohen Prize, the Commonwealth Writers’ Prize, and the Caine Prize for African Writing.

 In recognition of her significant contributions to the publishing industry, Allfrey was awarded the title of Officer of the Order of the British Empire (OBE) by Prince Charles in 2011, which is one of the highest cultural honors in England.